splunk/public-o11y-docs/synthetics/test-config/try-now.rst

 When to run a test or use try now to validate your test configuration
 ========================================================================
 There are two types of runs in Splunk Synthetic Monitoring try now runs, and persisted runs.
 A persisted run executes on a schedule and run results are stored, and used for monitoring.
 Persisted runs are a result of any type of Browser, API, or Uptime test that runs on a schedule.
-A try now run executes immediately and run results aren't stored.
+A try now run executes immediately and results are ephemeral and don’t impact persisted run metrics.
 Try now runs are used to validate a test.
 Here is some guidance on when to use each type of run.

 .. list-table::
   :header-rows: 1